-Figure 1-1 depicts the arrangement of managed disk, as VMDK files in a SAN based cluster.
-Figure 1-2 depicts hosted disk on VMware Workstation, as VMDK files on physical disk.
+Figure 1-1.
+Managed Disk on vSphere depicts the arrangement of managed disk, as VMDK files in a SAN based cluster.
+Figure 1-2.
+Hosted Disk on Workstation depicts hosted disk on VMware Workstation, as VMDK files on physical disk.